THANK YOU FOR SUBSCRIBING

 Even though organizations look at various audit reports and technological readiness reports, they fail to articulate the cyber exposure in terms of dollars from an enterprise risk perspective.
 So, we at Marsh are trying to bridge the gap between the technological understanding and business impact as a result of those moves.
 We are also helping companies engage in conversations around the strategies they can formulate in investing their dollars intelligently to create strong cyber resilience.
 At the end of the day, our purpose is not to protect servers but shield businesses and safeguard their customers’ critical data and reputation.
 Thus, we are trying to build a bridge between technology and business speed by looking at such conversations in objective terms.

 "our purpose is not to protect servers but shield businesses and safeguard their customers’ critical data and reputation"

 With all these digital transformations happening, how do you envision the future in this landscape?

-Organizations are truly at the beginning of their digital journey.
-In the next 20 years, not only the digitization of business processes will continue to accelerate but also the way B2C interactionstake place will change.
-And, cyber exposure will be the lion's share of the exposure, be it in transportation, logistics, manufacturing, or retail industry.
-Cyber-attacks have impacted these sectors to the scale of hundreds of billions of dollars in losses, not because of damage to their products but due to the business interruption the cyber-attack caused - they couldn't ship products or in some cases accept new orders.
-This is going to be the new domain of exposure and we have only scratched the surface of the potential business interruption caused due to cyber malware.
+Organizations think that we are at the end of the digital journey, but I truly believe this to be the beginning.
+In the next 20 years, not just the digitization of business processes will continue to accelerate but also the way B2C interactions take place will change.
+And, the cyber exposure will be the lion’s share of the exposure, be it in transportation, logistics, manufacturing, or retail industry.
+These sectors have impacted business investments in the scale of hundreds of billions of dollars, not because of damage to a product but due to the fact that they couldn’t ship it or accept the order.
+I think this is going to be the new domain of exposure and we have only scratched the surface of the potential business interruption caused due to cyber malware.

 What would be your single piece of advice to colleagues or aspiring professionals in the field who are looking forward to embarking on a similar venture?